 I know, the last post on Sarchu nightmares was a cautionary tale, sort of depressing, but in the most hilarious way.
 Today, however, we will take on a sunny disposition, and embrace the barren solitude (get it?).
 The only warning for today’s post – be prepared for lots of metaphors, I am on a philosophical roll!

-Beginning of the journey – day not known, time forgotten
+Beginning of the journey – a day not known, the time has forgotten

 For the actual route & what to expect, Places on Manali Leh Highway is a good reference point.